OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 #### Symmetric Encryption with Hard-Coded Cryptographic Keys

 The security of symmetric encryption and keyed hashes (MACs) depends on the secrecy of the key.
 If the key is disclosed, the security gained by encryption is lost.
 To prevent this, never store secret keys in the same place as the encrypted data they helped create.
-Developers often make the mistake of encrypting locally stored data with a static, hard-coded encryption key and compiling that key into the app.
+Developers often make the mistake of encrypting locally stored data with a static, hardcoded encryption key and compiling that key into the app.
 This makes the key accessible to anyone who can use a disassembler.

+Hardcoded encryption key means that a key is:

+- part of application resources
+- part of a static identifier (which might not be clearly within the definition)
+- hardcoded in code

 First, ensure that no keys or passwords are stored within the source code.
 This means you should check native code, JavaScript/Dart code, Java/Kotlin code on Android and Objective-C/Swift in iOS.
 Note that hard-coded keys are problematic even if the source code is obfuscated since obfuscation is easily bypassed by dynamic instrumentation.